Authors who wrote partially or entirely in the Gothic fiction genre include:

 - Edward Bulwer-Lytton (1803-1873) of It Was a Dark and Stormy Night fame.
 He had an actual interest in the occult and the paranormal.
 He incorporated elements of his study in various tales, most notably Zanoni (1842).
 His most enduring work is probably The Coming Race (1871), combining elements of occultism, gothic horror, and science fiction.

 - Edgar Allan Poe (1809-1849).
-The most important American author of Gothic fiction; wrote the first Great Detective Mystery.
-He revisited classic gothic themes in the short stories The Fall Of The House Of Usher (1839), and The Pit And The Pendulum (1842).
-While also breaking new ground in horror fiction through other tales.
-His better known narrative poem is The Raven (1845).
+One of the most important writers of Gothic fiction; wrote the first Great Detective Mystery.
+He revisited classic gothic themes in the short stories "The Fall of the House of Usher" (1839), and "The Pit and the Pendulum" (1842), among many other classics of the genre.
+His best known Gothic poem is probably The Raven (1845).

 - Charles Dickens (1812-1870).
 He gave us Victorian London or at least the Hollywood version of it.
 He tended to use old gothic tropes in new ways.
 Such as secret heirs to prominent families ("Oliver Twist", 1837-1839), and wicked uncles plotting or performing murder (The Mystery of Edwin Drood, 1870).
 All in an urban environment and graphically depicting the life of the low classes.

-- Sheridan Le Fanu (1814-1873).
+- J. Sheridan Le Fanu (1814-1873).
 Better known as the author of Carmilla (1872).
 Gave us the Occult Detective and Lesbian Vampires.

 - George W.M.
 Reynolds (1814-1879).
 He wrote the serial novels The Mysteries Of London (c.
 1844-1848), and The Mysteries Of The Court Of London (1848-1856).
 He was a pioneer of the "urban mysteries" style of gothic horror.
 Tales changing the story setting from the haunted castles of the past to the great metropolis of the Industrial Revolution.
 He luridly depicted the poverty, crime, and violence of London life.
 Reynolds also wrote three other gothic novels: Faust: a Romance of the Secret Tribunals (1847), Wagner the Wehr-Wolf (1846-7), and The Necromancer (1851-2).

-- Charlotte Brontė (1816-1855).
-Gave us Mad Woman In The Attic in Jane Eyre (1847).
+- Charlotte Brontë (1816-1855).
+Gave us the Madwoman in the Attic in Jane Eyre (1847).

-- Emily Brontė (1818-1848).
+- Emily Brontë (1818-1848).
 Author of Wuthering Heights (1847).